vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Thursday 2025-07-03, I skipped all exercises because a work meeting start 10:30 AM ended up going much longer, and I hadn't had time to get started on exercises prior to the meeting.

+## 2025-07-05: at-home jogging to be able to start the heat for cooking sooner

+On Saturday 2025-07-05, I did at-home jogging instead of going out to jog so that I could start the heat for cooking rice sooner.
+If I'd gone out jogging, I would only be able to start the heat after getting back, whereas this way, I was able to start the heat a few minutes after starting jogging.